Proliferation of hybrid products

 It used to be there were only two types of investments: guaranteed and non-guaranteed.
 With guaranteed investments, typically there are two things that are guaranteed.
 First, your capital is guaranteed and secondly, the rate of return is guaranteed.

 Since the early 2000’s when the stock market started its decent though one of the worst bear markets in history, we saw a huge development in the world of hybrid products.
 I call them hybrid products because they had some characteristics of the guaranteed investments but also some characteristics of the non-guaranteed investments.
 On one hand, these hybrid products provide a guarantee of capital like GICs but there is no guarantee of a rate of return.
-Instead the future returns are unknown because they are linked to some non-guaranteed investment like a stock, stock market or a mutual fund.
+Instead, the future returns are unknown because they are linked to some non-guaranteed investment like a stock, stock market or a mutual fund.
 In other words, these hybrid products promoted that investors could ‘have their cake and eat it too.’

-Some examples of hybrid products include index-linked GICs, mutual fund linked GICs, segregated funds, and more recently principle protected notes (PPNs).
+Some examples of hybrid products include index-linked GICs, mutual fund linked GICs, segregated funds, and more recently principal-protected notes (PPNs).
 Most recently, Manulife launched one of their most successful products to date called Income Plus which is geared to the baby boomers heading into retirement by providing a guaranteed income stream in retirement ensuring they never get back less than their original investment.
-Manulife was the first to bring this innovative product to Canada and as a result brought in millions of dollars since it’s launch.
-Not unlike other innovative products, many competitors have launcher their versions of the same product.
+Manulife was the first to bring this innovative product to Canada and as a result, brought in millions of dollars since it’s launch.
+Not unlike other innovative products, many competitors have launched their versions of the same product.
 The success of Manulife’s Income Plus product really proves how popular these hybrid investments have become.

 Are hybrid products everything they are cracked up to be?